 Was the Voice of Small Business Heard at the Ballot Box?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »With many election results in, some business owners are excited to see the U.S. Congress lose its Democratic majority.
+Opinions expressed by Entrepreneur contributors are their own.With many election results in, some business owners are excited to see the U.S. Congress lose its Democratic majority.
 National Federation of Independent Business president and CEO Dan Danner said, "It's clear that the voice of small business was heard in the election."

 But was it?
 Will the election changes really help small businesses to thrive?
 What appears to be emerging out of the election is a Congress divided.
 Democrats retained their majority in the Senate, but lost it in the House.
 So now we have a Democratic Senate and President, but a Republican-dominated house.